alexandrainst/danlp/README.md

     </a>
   </h3>
 </div>
 DaNLP is a repository for Natural Language Processing resources for the Danish Language.
 It is a collection  of available datasets and models for a variety of NLP tasks.
-It features code examples on how to use the datasets and models in popular NLP frameworks such as spaCy and NLTK as well as Deep Learning frameworks such as PyTorch and TensorFlow.
+It features code examples on how to use the datasets and models in popular NLP frameworks such as spaCy and Flair as well as Deep Learning frameworks such as PyTorch and TensorFlow.

 **News**

+- :mag_right: Name Entity Recognition model trained using Flair is added , [se here](docs/models/ner.md)

 - 🎉 Version 0.0.3 has been [released](https://github.com/alexandrainst/danlp/releases) with loading functions for Danish NER datasets

 - ✨ The Danish Dependency Treebank has been annotated with NER tags.
 You can use DaNLP [to load it](docs/datasets.md#danish-dependency-treebank)
-- :performing_arts: [Notebook](examples/example_zero_shot_sentiment.ipynb) tutorial for ​Sentiment analysis models using
-  zero-shot transfer learning from [LASER](https://github.com/facebookresearch/LASER/tree/master/source)

 **Next up**

-- 🚧 Models trained on the new annotated [Danish NER dataset](docs/datasets.md#danish-dependency-treebank)
+- 🚧 Improved models trained on the new annotated [Danish NER dataset](docs/datasets.md#danish-dependency-treebank)
 - 🚧 Support for Danish in the [spaCy](https://github.com/explosion/spaCy) framework

 ## Get started

 To get started using DaNLP in your python project simply install the pip package.
 However installing the pip package will not install all NLP libraries.
 If you want to try out the models in DaNLP you can use the Docker images that has all the NLP libraries installed.